maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 Note that TD value will be affected by the clock drift, the difference in the system time of the two clocks at the sender and at the receiver.

-Minimum (TD_MIN) and maximum (TD_MAX) delay estimates MUST be reset to "not available" (N/A) at the start of each measurement period while the smoothed value (TD_SMOOTHED) MUST NOT be reset and the calculation SHOULD continue during the entire experiment.
+Minimum (TD_MIN) and maximum (TD_MAX) delay estimates MUST be reset to "not available" (N/A) at the start of each measurement period, while the smoothed value (TD_SMOOTHED) MUST NOT be reset and the calculation SHOULD continue during the entire experiment.
 Here and throughout the current document, smoothing means applying an exponentially weighted moving average (EWMA).

 ~~~